 - Large-scale currents in the Arctic Ocean

 - Experience in presenting a given topic in the field ocean circulation

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

 Recommended previous knowledge

-10 credits overlap with GEF4660 – The General Circulation of the Oceans
+- 10 credits overlap with GEF4660 – The General Circulation of the Oceans (continued)

 Teaching consists of 4 hours lecture per week.
 Students are expected to participate actively in discussions.
 Two obligatory written exercises and an obligatory oral presentation of a given topic will be part of the course.
 These must be passed in order for the student to take the final exam.

 Attendance at the first lecture is compulsory.
 Students who fail to meet, are considered to have withdrawn from the course unless they have previously given notice to the Studies administration, email address: email@example.com